bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/getting-started/supported-features.md

 ### Unsupported payment gateways

-The following payment gateways are currently not supported:
+BC4WP does not support the following payment gateways:

 * Amazon Pay
 * AfterPay